Bond energy

 Bond energies

-The "pop" test which we use to identify hydrogen gas is actually a violent explosive reaction between hydrogen and oxygen gases which form hydrogen oxide or water vapour.
+The "pop" test which we use to identify hydrogen gas is actually a violent explosive reaction between hydrogen gas and oxygen in the air, forming water vapour (steam).
 The reason for the explosion is simple; the reaction is highly exothermic.
 Equations for this combustion reaction are shown below:

 Model, word and symbolic equations for reaction of hydrogen and oxygen.

-Before the reaction between hydrogen and oxygen can start all the covalent bonds between the hydrogen and oxygen molecules in the reactants will have to be broken.
-By looking at the diagram above this should be clear, since in the reactants the hydrogen atoms oxygen atoms are NOT chemical bonded to each other.
-However in the water molecules produced during the reaction the hydrogen and oxygen atoms are now bonded to each other.
-This can only mean that before they can react with each other the covalent bonds holding the reactant molecules together; the hydrogen and oxygen molecules; must be broken.
+Before the reaction between hydrogen and oxygen can start all the covalent bonds between the hydrogen and oxygen molecules in the reactants will have to be broken, that is the activation energy or barrier to start the reaction must be overcome.
+By looking at the diagram above this should be clear, since in the reactants the hydrogen atoms and oxygen atoms are NOT chemically bonded to each other.
+However in the product water molecules produced during the reaction the hydrogen and oxygen atoms are now bonded to each other.
+This can only mean that before they can react with each other the covalent bonds holding the reactant molecules together (the hydrogen and oxygen molecules) must be broken.
 This is shown in the diagram below (for more information on this visit the page on energy profile diagrams):

 Energy profile diagram showing bond breaking and bond formation during the reaction of hydrogen and oxygen to make water.

-The amount of energy needed to break the covalent bonds in the reactants molecules is called the bond energy or bond enthalpy.
-Bond energies have been calculated for all bonds and a search of the internet or a quick look in a chemistry data book will show tables of bond energies.
-Do not try to remember any of the values for bond energies as they will always be given to you in any exam questions set.
+The amount of energy needed to break the covalent bonds in the reactants molecules is called the bond energy or bond enthalpy (more accurately, an average bond enthalpy).
+These bond enthalpy values are measured for various molecules in the gasous state and are they averages so their values can vary a bit depending on the particular molecule.
+A search of the internet or a quick look in a chemistry data book will show tables of bond energies.
+Do not try to remember any of these values for bond energies as they will always be given to you in any exam questions set.
 Bond energy or bond enthalpy data is shown below for some common bonds.

-Bond Bond energy kJ/mol Bond Bond energy kJ/mol
+Bond Bond energy (kJ mol-1) Bond Bond energy (kJ mol-1)

 C-H 413 C-C 348